 Today, Marble Mountain is home to Hindu and Buddhist sanctuaries, above and underground.
 A place to look for inner peace.

 It is also a tourist attraction, Vietnam’s hidden gem, one of those unmissable things to do in Vietnam.

 If you are more into quirky attractions, check out the Crazy House Dalat!

 I hopped on Quoc’s scooter in the center of Da Nang.
 We crossed the Han River over the famous Dragon Bridge that breathes actual fire.
 From then on, there was a straightforward path south towards the Marble Mountains, the place that will swallow us an hour later, in more than one meaning.

 Just before arriving at Non Nuoc Village, known for its centuries of traditional stone carving craftsmanship, we got a stalker.
 Riding on a scooter parallel to us, the lady came from behind and started advocating for her courtyard as the perfect parking spot for our scooter.
 “It’s free!
 Free parking!”, she exclaimed while driving.

 Thousands of artists created millions of sculptures in Non Nuoc Village.
 Buddhas, animals, mythological beings, chess sets… Before, these were carved out of the white marble mined locally.
-But now the Marble Mountain is protected, and stonemasons import their marble from other parts of Vietnam and China.
+But now Marble Mountain is protected, and stonemasons import the material for their marble carvings from other parts of Vietnam and China.